 The share box will contain temporary links to the pdfs of papers and books that I will put there as a follow-up to conversations I have had with people at international events.
-Often-times business-cards are exchanged and promisses are made but once back at the office the cards end up in a drawer and the promisses are forgotten.
+Often-times business-cards are exchanged and promises are made but once back at the office the cards end up in a drawer and the promises are forgotten.
 The share box is trying to do something about this.

 AT THE BOTTOM STUDENTS TAKING THE ONLINE ESD100 COURSE CAN FIND LINKS TO SOME OF THE COURSE READINGS!

 New in 2013: The impact of educational nature immersion programme’s on child development (in Dutch with Executive Summary in English)

 UNESCO (2016) Education for people and planet: creating sustainable futures for all.
 Global Education Monitor Report, Introduction (pg 1-12).
 Paris: UNESCO Freely downloadable: http://unesdoc.unesco.org/images/0024/002457/245752e.pdf

 UNESCO (2016) Education for people and planet: creating sustainable futures for all.
 Global Education Monitor Report, Chapter 2 Planet (pg 16-35), Chapter 3 Prosperity (pg 36-62), Chapter 4 People (Pg 64-93).
 Paris: UNESCO http://unesdoc.unesco.org/images/0024/002457/245752e.pdf